Passover Remade but As Relevant As Ever

 Despite all of the arduous pre-Seder preparations, for many of us, Passover is one of the most anticipated Jewish holidays and the Seder the most widely observed Jewish holiday rituals.

-Now, despite the vaccines, most people remain sheltering at home and isolated from many family members and friends due to COVID-19, what should we do?
-For those now tasked with leading their first seder and to those who always looked to an older relative or friend to lead the way, this webpage will provide resources, such as where to go online for a virtual seder, Passover recipes, how-lead-a-seder-instructions and books that can provide you with pertinent and user-friendly information.
+Now, despite the vaccines, most people remain sheltering at home and thus isolated from many family members and friends due to COVID-19.
+For those now tasked with leading their first seder and to those who always looked to an older relative or friend to lead the way, this webpage will provide resources, such as where to go online for a virtual seder, Passover recipes, how-to host-a-seder-instructions and books that can provide you with pertinent and user-friendly information.

 Although we have been social distancing, we have found strength in carrying out our traditions and rituals.
 The community-wide Make a Menorah Competition and the many virtual Purim costume events were not in person yet still embodied the spirit of holidays past.
 Even if you can’t get all of the traditional foods that you’ve enjoyed at seders past, make your own traditions.
 Adapt family recipes.
 Search the web for innovative ones.
 Manhattan resident Efrem Epstein has found sources that say it is okay to ask the Mah Nishtana (The Four Questions) by oneself if you are the only one at the seder table.

 Scroll below for information on how to host a Seder, Passover recipes, and more!